immuta/homework/nodejs/README.md

 One final requirement.
 The environment where your application is going to be deployed is still in flux, so your boss has asked that you finish up your co-workers Dockerfile to run the application as a Docker container.

+## Wrap it up

+When you are finished, tar.gz all the files (minus node_modules please), and send them to the person that emailed you the assignment.
+You may need to send a Google Drive or similar link if your email provider doesn't like zipped up javascript files.